LewisHall123/Tutor-Agent/README.md

 The reason I am making this is because I am studying machine learning and I want an AI agent that can help me learn.
 It is written in Python, using LangChain, and the OpenAI API.

 Core functionality of the agent:
-- Test the users knowlwdge based off their own set of notes by asking them questions on the contents of these notes.
+- Test the users knowledge based off their own set of notes by asking them questions on the contents of these notes.
 - Grade their answers on each set of questions it gives them, log the users grade and the date the questions were answered.
 - Display what grades the user has been getting on each topic.
 - Schedule what topics I should learn each day so that I study each topic at specific time intervals.